davedeveloped/python-interview-questions/README.md

 # Python Practice Questions & Answers

+- Decorators in Python?

+Decorators are used to add some design patterns to a function without changing its structure.
+Decorators generally are defined before the function they are enhancing.
+To apply a decorator we first define the decorator function.
+Then we write the function it is applied to and simply add the decorator function above the function it has to be applied to.
+For this, we use the @ symbol before the decorator.

+---

 - Constructor in Python

 Constructors are generally used for instantiating an object.
 The task of constructors is to initialize(assign values) to the data members of the class when an object of the class is created.
 In Python the __init__() method is called the constructor and is always called when an object is created.

+---

 - Inheritance in Python

 Inheritance allows us to define a class that inherits all the methods and properties from another class.
 Parent class is the class being inherited from, also called base class.
 Child class is the class that inherits from another class, also called derived class.

+---

 - Object in python